zheng-gt/deR/README.md

 # tabup Function

 The tabup function generates a frequency table for specified variables with options to include weighted counts, remove missing values, and control the sorting order.
-This function is flexible for both one-way and two-way tabulations.
-For one-way tables, a Total row is included, showing the overall count and percentage..
+This function is flexible for both one-way and two-way tabulations. **For one-way tables, a Total row is included, showing the overall count and percentage.**

 ``` r
 tabup(x, ..., wt = NULL, na.rm = FALSE, sort = TRUE)